Eugene Daub

 Eugene Daub (born November 13, 1942) is an American contemporary figure sculptor, best known for his portraits and figurative monument sculpture created in the classic heroic style.
-His sculptures reside in three of the nation's state capitals and in the National Statuary Hall in the United States Capitol.
-His work appears in public monuments and permanent collections in the United States and Europe.
+His sculptures reside in three United States state capitals and in the National Statuary Hall of the United States Capitol.
+His work also appears as public monuments, public art, and other permanent collections throughout the United States and Europe.

 Early life and education

 Eugene Daub was born in Pottstown, Pennsylvania.
-His education includes: Pennsylvania Academy of the Fine Arts, Philadelphia; The Johnson Atelier Technical Institute of Sculpture, New Jersey; Rutgers University, New Jersey; and the Academy of Art College, San Francisco.
+He attended Pennsylvania Academy of the Fine Arts, Philadelphia; The Johnson Atelier Technical Institute of Sculpture, New Jersey; Rutgers University, New Jersey; and the Academy of Art College, San Francisco.

 Personal life

 Eugene Daub is married to artist Anne Daub.

 Career

 Eugene Daub began his career as an art director for an advertising firm.
 His first job in sculpture was for The Franklin Mint where he developed skills in relief sculpture.

-He taught at the Academy of Art University in San Francisco, Ca from 1993 to 2007.
-He has been an instructor at the Scottsdale Artists’ School from 1991 to present and is the designer of the first Philadelphia Liberty Medal, which that city awards every year to a champion of world peace.
+He taught at the Academy of Art University in San Francisco from 1993 to 2007, and he has been an instructor at the Scottsdale Artists’ School since 1991.

 Daub has exhibited extensively and has works in numerous public collections, including the Helsinki Art Museum, the British Museum; the Smithsonian Institution; The National Statuary Hall Collection in the United States Capitol and the United States National Park Service.

 Daub has created over 40 major monuments in the U.S. in the last 30 years.
-He is also one of the pioneer members of the American Medallic Sculpture Association, which pushed American contemporary medallic art into the international contemporary movement.

-He won both of the nation's highest awards for excellence in medallic art: The Saltus Award from the American Numismatic Society, and the gold medal, from the American Numismatic Association.

 Daub is a Fellow of the National Sculpture Society.

-In 2004, Daub joined sculptor Rob Firmin to form Daub & Firmin Sculpture Studios, LLC, where Daub serves as master artist and principal sculptor, and Firmin serves as designer, sculptor, historian, and proposal creator.
+Between 2004 and 2013, Daub joined sculptor Rob Firmin to form Daub & Firmin Sculpture Studios, LLC, where Daub served as master artist and principal sculptor, and Firmin served as designer, sculptor, historian, and proposal creator.